-- Has a strong interest in new technology eg. 3D printers
+- Have a strong interest in new technology eg. 3D printers

-- Wants to learn and is prepared to be mentally challenged
+- Want to learn and is prepared to be mentally challenged

-- Will invest the time to peruse the course materials & complete any follow-up tasks
+- Invest the time to peruse the course materials & complete any follow-up tasks

-- Has the curiosity to seek more information on their own when needed
+- Have the curiosity to seek more information on their own when needed

-- Is unafraid to explore and ask for help
+- Be unafraid to explore and ask for help